 J. R. R. Tolkien…need I say more?
 You can’t help but fall in love with Bilbo Baggins, the reluctant adventurer.
 And Gollum, the creepy little character with too much desire for the coveted ring, is so fun to read out loud.

 The Hobbit is the perfect way to draw your kids into the masterful fantasy world of Tolkien, and it just might lead them to read the more challenging Lord of the Rings series on their own.
 That’s what happened with my oldest.
 Those are still some of his very favorite books.

 This book is so, so good.
 For real.
 The cover looks like it could be a little kid’s book, but it contains too much irony that would fly right over a younger child’s head.
 The Phantom Tollbooth is full of word plays that will keep you laughing together, and it’s much more enjoyable to read with your older child because you don’t have to explain the witty humor on every page (trust me).

 This is one of those very old books that deserves to be read today.
 Robinson Crusoe might drive you and your kids to want to learn how to grow corn and tan leather, just in case of emergency.
 Well, maybe.

-Even more than that, though, it might make you think about – and discuss – the tragedy of a wasted life when reading about Crusoe’s experience of turning to Christ (something I’m guessing is overlooked in the movie versions).
+Even more than that, though, it might make you think about – and discuss – the tragedy of a wasted life when reading about Crusoe’s experience of turning to God (something I’m guessing is overlooked in the movie versions).

 Another great shipwreck adventure, The Swiss Family Robinson will make you wish you knew more about botany and farming.
 I love it when “Father” just casually tells the family how to do something like making flour by processing an obscure root he read about once.
 Seriously?
 I really should read more!